kmmcconnaughay/teamLEGGO/README.md

 **Kivy Garden**
 For install follow the instructions at: https://kivy.org/docs/api-kivy.garden.html

+Steps:
+- A black screen will appear.
+Choose a size for your base plate and select "Your Files."
+- Here you will choose a ".png" file and the program will run after you click "Select."

 Authors: Ana Krishnan, Annie Kroo, Kerry McConnaughay, Anil Patel, Onur Talu